-All Public Works Maintenance staff members attended a presentation on the O&M Stormwater Procedures Manual in March 2019.
-A portion of the presentation covered what to do when an illicit discharge happens and who needs to be notified.
-As noted in Table 2 and Appendix B, an increase number of illicit discharges were reported and responded to in 2019.
+Public Works Maintenance staff members are reminded of the appropriate response to spills and illicit discharges throughout the year as part of regular staff meetings.
+As noted in Table 2 and Appendix B, illicit discharges were reported and responded to in 2022.

-ID-2 Implement IDDE Plan (Ongoing)
+ID-2 Implement IDDE Plan